Why Do You Wake Up Around 3 AM Every Night?

 2. Sleep Environment

-Disturbance at night is another reason for waking up from sleep.
+Disturbance at night is another reason for waking up at 3am from sleep.
 Sounds from outdoor traffic, cell phones, and televisions can be disturbing.
 Also, exposure to a light shining through your window can wake you up.
-These reasons are more likely to awaken you at 3 am or early morning since we enter light sleep as the night progresses.
+These reasons are more likely to waking up at 3am or early morning since we enter light sleep as the night progresses.

 3. Insomnia